The following are answers to frequently asked questions:

 Revised December 15, 2009

-The Hull Identification Number (HIN) takes three forms in the Boston Whaler: the stenciled serial number, the metal tag, the embossed number.
+The Hull Identification Number (HIN) takes three forms in the Boston Whaler boat: the stenciled serial number, the metal tag, the embossed number.
 Numbering of the hull was initially voluntary but after November 1972 became a Federal requirement.

-Virtually all Whaler hulls are identified during molding by a black gel coat number containing about seven alphanumeric digits and apparently applied with the aid of a stencil.
+Virtually all Boston Whaler hulls are identified during construction by molding-in a contrasting color gel coat number containing about seven alphanumeric digits and apparently applied with the aid of a stencil.
 We call this the "stencil serial number."
 This number is molded into the cockpit liner, that is, it is part of the outer gel coat layer and not merely painted on top of the gel coat.
 Generally this number remains very durable and visible unless covered with topcoats of paint.
 The location of this number varies with different models.
 On larger boats a common location is in the bow of the boat, usually inside of a locker on the starboard side or in the center anchor locker.
 On smaller boats a common spot is on the inboard side of the transom on center line in the splash well area, typically within about 3-5 inches from the top of the transom.
+On most hulls the stencil number is black; on older boats with blue interiors the stencil number is white.

 The stenciled serial number identifies the molded assembly of the hull and liner.
 Prior to the required HIN (November 1972) this number was the only number associated with a boat.
 Initially the stenciled serial number contained just numbers.
 This format was used on early production models of the 13-foot and 16-foot hulls.
 Eventually production volume required the use of a prefix, and an alphanumeric two digit prefix was then assigned to particular models.
 Some anecdotal evidence suggests that the 13-foot hull began to be molded with the prefix 2A, then 2B, then 2C, and so on.
 The 16-foot hulls were identified with prefixes like 3A, 3B, 3C, and so on.
 The 15-foot hull began with the prefix 5A; the 11-foot hull with the prefix 4A.